-By now, you've probably heard the news: in Ratna's-gap-year fashion, I've taken a plunge and moved to Mumbai for a one-year consultancy with Aangan Trust, a nonprofit that works to make sure that even the most vulnerable child has the right to a childhood free from trafficking, child marriage, child labor, and abuse.
+By now, you've probably heard the news: in Ratna's-gap-year fashion, I've taken a leap and moved to Mumbai for a one-year consultancy with Aangan Trust, a nonprofit that works to make sure that even the most vulnerable child has the right to a childhood free from trafficking, child marriage, child labor, and abuse.

 Part of what has made the transition tricky is a stream of (well-intentioned) questions that sometimes make me feel like I have to justify why I made the choice to be here.
 These can be hard for me because sometimes, the answer is that I just don't know!
-But I've taken a few moments to lay down the answers to some of the questions I've received, for anyone who is interested:
+But I've taken a few moments to lay down the answers to some of the questions I've received, for anyone who is interested.

 Why did you decide to move to India?

 I've always thought about working in India in the long run, because it has all the development challenges and opportunities of a swiftly growing economy and I feel a lot of promise in terms of what I can contribute here.
 In the shorter term, I visited in February and had such a blast with my grandparents that I felt I just had to be back!

 Why would someone who grew up in America want to move to India for a job?

 I want to work on international development in the long run, and it's irresponsible to do so without experience working internationally.
 The issues I’m passionate about (human rights, poverty alleviation, environmental conservation, etc.) are very pressing in India, so having the opportunity to work on these issues on the ground in a place like this is a dream come true.